lecheel/lrc_maker/README.md

 tracks in a media player that supports the MPRIS interface, such as VLC, Rhythmbox, or Audacious.
 The script uses a curses-based text interface to provide a simple terminal-based UI for managing lyrics.

-Keyboard Controls (Default):
+## Keyboard Controls

-up/down: Navigate through lyric lines.
+* up/down: Navigate through lyric lines
-<SPC>: Synchronize the current line with the playback timestamp.
+* <SPC>: Synchronize the current line with the playback timestamp
-e: Toggle between edit mode and sync mode.
+* e: Toggle between edit mode and sync mode
-s: Save changes to the .lrc file.
+* s: Save changes to the .lrc file
-q: Quit the editor.
+* q: Quit the editor